Getting An Auto Loan For College Students

 Some financial institutions offer car loans specifically for college students.
 These institutions consider the student’s limitations when they review the student’s application.
 For example, a full-time student cannot be expected to work full-time hours.
 Therefore, the student’s income is likely based in part-time and temporary work, but being a part-time employee does not disqualify the student from getting a loan!

-Banks and financial institutions that offer specialized student car loans generally offer a break on the interest rates for students.
+Banks and financial institutions that offer specialized car loans for students generally offer a break on the interest rates for students.
 For example, a bank may offer a 0.5 percent interest rate decrease for as long as the student attends classes.
 If the student is also a customer of the bank, he may receive additional rate discounts.

 Banks that offers specialized car loans for students may also extend the terms of the loan for lower payments.
 For example, the financial institution may provide the student with an extra six months to one year beyond the standard terms of the loan to lower payments over the life of the loan recipient.

 The financial institution may waive origination and transaction fees on car loans for students, as well.
 Research your bank and the options they offer for student auto loans.
 Note that many banks that offer student auto loans set a minimum amount for the loan.
 For instance, the total you borrow for your loan must be for $5,000 or more.
 Check with your financial institutions to find out if they offer such a program for students.

 – Auto Manufacturers